 Once the report can reach a database, the DataSet has to be configured and set up.
 The reporting system will allow data to come from Tables, Views, or Stored Procedures within the database.
 The compiled database objects can give their results to the report.
 In other cases, a query can be built within the report itself to give specific results.

-Filtered Views exist for all entities in CRM.
-By connecting your report to these views, you take advantage of the efforts put into the security model within Dynamics 365 for CRM.
+Filtered Views exist for all entities in Dynamics 365.
+By connecting your report to these views, you take advantage of the efforts put into the security model within Dynamics 365.
 These views check the security privileges of the user running the report and compare each record in the entity to those settings.

 When an advanced report is necessary, there are several toolsets which can be utilized to develop the report.
 The most common choices are variants of Visual Studio.
 Note: BIDS and SSDT are the same add-ons to Visual Studio.
 BIDS is for SQL 2008 and below.
 SSDT is for SQL 2012.